Paul-Roth/rothmethods/PROVENANCE.md

 ## Intellectual Lineage

-Paul's work sits at the intersection of two traditions — synthesized into something that exists nowhere else.
+Paul's work sits at the intersection of three traditions — synthesized into something that exists nowhere else.

 **The tradition of Human Nature:**
 Gurdjieff / Fulton J. Sheen / Werner Erhard